Four Types of Property Taxes in Israel

 Types of Property Taxes in Israel

 There are four primary types of property taxes in Israel.
 The first type of tax is a purchase tax (mas rechisha), which the person who purchases the property is required to pay when purchasing a residential property.
-The second type of tax is a capital gains tax (mas shevach), which the seller must pay for the property they sold, unless the property is residential and meets certain criteria.
+The second type of tax is a capital gains tax (mas shevach), which the seller must pay for the property they sold, unless the property is residential and meets specific criteria.
 The third type of tax is income tax (mas hachnasa), which an individual must pay when receiving money from renters so long as the rental income exceeds a certain amount.
 While this amount can vary, it is approximately 5,500 NIS.
 The fourth type of property tax is municipal tax (arnona), which applies to buildings according to their location in municipal boundaries and based on their size in net square meters.

 In this series of articles we are concerned with arnona in particular, as many clients ask us to assist them with arnona-related issues.
 There are discounts or exemptions in a variety of cases.
 The particular rate is adjusted from year to year, but the rate per square meter is generally a lower rate for properties that are smaller than 120 square meters, and higher for properties that are larger than 120 square meters.
-See our arnona article series where we address numerous issues related to discounts, exemptions, rates, and more.
+See our Arnona article series where we address numerous issues related to discounts, exemptions, rates, and more.

 This Series of Articles

-If you have any questions about arnona or property taxes in Israel, feel free to contact us.
+If you have any questions about Arnona or property taxes in Israel, feel free to contact us.

-Advocate Michael Decker specializes in assisting numerous local and foreign clients with arnona issues in Israel, and he would be happy to discuss this with you.
+Advocate Michael Decker specializes in assisting numerous local and foreign clients with Arnona issues in Israel, and he would be happy to discuss this with you.